latrovalievioan/composers/README.md

+# Classical Composers

+- Use yarn to install project dependencies
-# Use yarn start to run the project!
+- Use yarn start to run the project!

-# TODOS:
+## TODOS:

 - STATE